mighty-gerbils/gerbil/README.md

 # Documentation

-There is no further documentation at this point, because I haven't had the time to prepare some nice and coherent documentation that can help Scheme neophytes -- or people who like neat documentation before using a new Scheme system.
+There little further documentation at this point, because I haven't had the time to prepare some nice and coherent documentation that can help Scheme neophytes -- or people who like neat documentation before using a new Scheme system.
 I hope to write some real documentation in the not-so-distant future.
-Check the Github repository, as I intend to host documentation directly on Github with github-pages.
+Look at `$GERBIL_HOME/doc` for what documentation i have collected so far.

 Probably the best way to dive into gerbil is by reading the sources, as all the main language features are exercised in one way or another